folke/trouble.nvim/README.md

       information = "",
       other = "",
     },
-    use_diagnostic_signs = false -- enabling this will use the signs defined in your lsp client }
+    use_diagnostic_signs = false, -- enabling this will use the signs defined in your lsp client }
 ```